Cathar castles: True "Cathar castles"

-Cathar strong points were generally surrounded by a walled settlement - ranging from a small village to a sizable city - known as a castrum.
+Cathar strong points were generally surrounded by a walled settlement -- ranging from a small village to a sizable city -- known as a castrum.
 In relatively flat areas such as the Lauragais Plain, castles and castra were often located on nearby hills, for example Laurac, Fanjeaux, Mas-Saintes-Puelles, and Carcassonne.
-In more rugged areas castles and castra were typically located on mountain tops as at Lastours-Cabaret, Montségur, Termes, and Puilaurens.
+In more rugged areas castles and castra were typically located on mountain tops as at Lastours-Cabaret, Montségur, Termes and Puilaurens.

 When they were taken by the Catholic Crusaders they were generally offered to senior Crusade commanders who would replace the local lord as master of the castle and the surrounding area.
-The old lords, sometimes Cathar sympathisers, were dispossessed and often became refugees or guerrilla resistance fighters known as "faidits".
+The old lords, sometimes Cathar sympathisers, were dispossessed and often became refugees or guerrilla resistance fighters known as faidits, an Occitan word meaning 'banished' or 'proscribed'.

 The new French lords generally built themselves a new state-of-the-art castle, sometimes on the site of the old "Cathar castle", sometimes next to it, as at Puivert.
 In some places, notably Carcassonne and Foix, substantial parts of the existing castles date from the Cathar period.